![]() ![]() ![]() |

 For multivariate state spaces, where

-where each cj is a length
+where each cj is a length d coefficient vector, each element of which is an integer

 A few